esjex/esjex.github.io/index.md

 ### Background

-As Senior Technical Writer and Chief Technical Editor at Unity Technologies, I helped scale the documentation team from 4 to 80 writers, and established documentation quality and style standards used by 5,000+ employees.
+As Senior Technical Writer and Chief Technical Editor at Unity Technologies, I helped scale the documentation team from 4 to 80 writers, as the company grew from a mid-size start-up to a large SaaS enterprise.
+I established documentation quality and style standards for technical communications, used by 5,000+ employees.
 I've worked on everything from game engine documentation to company-wide style guides, and led initiatives that brought developers and writers together to improve team documentation culture.

 I'm currently working with clients on custom prototyping tool documentation, technical training curricula, and technical events documentation.